neurodata/bilateral-connectome/docs/slides/naisys-2022/naisys-2022.md

 ### Limitations and extensions
 - Other models to consider (e.g. random dot product graph [3])
 - Other sensible neuron groupings for group connection test
-- Matching nodes between networks - leads to different models, likely with more power
+- Matching nodes across networks leads to new models, likely more power

 ###